massyao/printWebPage/README.md

 # printWebPage

-print web page use html2canvas and jsPDF
+print web page to PDF

+use html2canvas and jsPDF

+auto titled pdf and auto download